Merck Manual

 Adjuvant radiation therapy is typically used and appears to delay local recurrence but does not improve overall survival rate.

-Chemotherapy drugs are typically used when tumors are advanced or recur; drugs vary by tumor type.
+Chemotherapy agents are typically used when tumors are advanced or recur; drugs vary by tumor type.

 Overall, response to chemotherapy is poor.

 Endocrine therapy is used for patients with endometrial stromal sarcoma or hormone receptor–positive uterine leiomyosarcoma.
 Progestins are frequently effective.
-Endocrine therapy includes
+Endocrine therapy may include:

 • Aromatase inhibitors